Dr Alexandra Jones (The George Institute for Global Health)

-Dr Jason Wu (The George Institute)
+Dr Jason Wu (The George Institute for Global Health)

 Dr Paraskevi Seferidi (Imperial College London)

 Food systems have a key influence on population health and environmental sustainability.
 In recent decades, major changes to food systems have resulted in widescale distribution and consumption of unhealthy, ultra-processed food and beverages that are contributing to poor health outcomes, with high environmental footprints.
 In Australia and globally, extensive transformation of food systems is needed to address diet-related diseases and to stay within planetary boundaries.

 The Healthy Food, Healthy Planet, Healthy People NHMRC Centre of Research Excellence (CRE) is a large research grant, including a collaboration between Deakin University and The George Institute for Global Health, that aims to address the impact of food on human and planetary health by providing detailed evidence to underpin the systemic changes necessary for meaningful transformation of food systems.